 State Senators took the temperature of the room and determined their re-elections were better assured if they didn’t alienate voters.
 AB 2145 was defeated, preserving CCA’s Opt-Out / automatic enrollment program.

 MCE’s board is comprised of municipal councilmembers from each city or town that MCE serves.
 None of the members are energy professionals and so they rely on MCE staff for technical guidance.
 Competent boards require a rudimentary understanding of the business they govern.

 According to MCE’s board meeting minutes from June 2014, the board did not understand even the basic component of renewable energy, known as “Bucket 1.”
 This was after four years of operations.

 This meeting occurred after MCE was exposed for doctoring its annual greenhouse gas emission rates after PG&E’s unexpectedly lower number was published.
-Two years later, MCE was again exposed for importing coal-fired power that it rebranded as “clean” energy.
+Two years later, MCE was exposed for rebranding coal-fired imports into California that it reported as “clean” energy deliveries to its customers.

-In both cases, Weisz authored letters that obfuscated the truth and kept her board of non-energy professionals in the dark.
+In both cases, Weisz authored letters that obfuscated details from her board of non-energy professionals.

 If there was any hope of someone directing MCE to begin operating with integrity, it wasn’t going to come from a board that took its cue from its CEO.

 In her first letter, regarding MCE’s altering its annual GHG emission rate numbers, Weisz wrote that “MCE made a commitment to deliver a lower emission factor than PG&E, and that commitment was honored.”
 MCE’s revision-after-PG&E-announced-its-numbers was merely a “true up.”

 MCE board meeting minutes, dated the same day as Weisz’s true up letter, identify that “Ms. Weisz responded to questions from the board specifically related to the correspondence received from Mr. Phelps.”